Misguided Roses

 Misguided Roses is singer/guitarist Edwin McCain's second album released by Lava Records.
 It was originally issued on June 24, 1997.
 "I'll Be", a very successful single in 1998, came from this record.
 Although "I'll Be" was the only successful single from the album, the track "See the Sky Again" also received some airplay.
-The album was recorded at the House of Therm Studios and Love Grotto, both in Nashville, Tennessee, and Doppler Studios in Atlanta, Georgia.

 Track listing

-All tracks composed by McCain.
-Except "Stop Thinking 'Bout That" by James Taylor & Daniel Kortchmar.
+All tracks composed by Edwin McCain, except where noted.